Figurski at Findhorn on Acid: Plot

+Structure

 The novel has a combinatorial structure, its scenes determined by every possible combination of the three main characters, three artifacts, and three locations.
 Readers can choose to navigate the resulting 147 unique scenarios in various ways.
 A “default reading path” follows a roughly chronological path through the passages.
 Readers can also navigate the text using two directory pages, the “Navigator” page and the “Time Lines” page.

 The "Navigator" screen contains links to the characters, places, and artifacts within the novel.

 The "Time Lines" page links to time sequences and events chronologically, covering dates from prehistoric to the distant future, with most events occurring from 1993 to 2000.
 Readers can choose to follow any of the 12 provided time sequences.

 The "Map" function, originally a feature of Storyspace, enables the reader to navigate the text by clicking through a graphical representation of the structure, where text passages are represented by nested rectangles and links are shown with arrows.
 This functionality has been recreated for the web in the 2021 edition.

 The novel also contains a “Notes” section, which is divided into nine thematic categories that include an additional 147 passages of metacommentary on elements of the main text, many with images.
 Within the scenarios of the novel, notes can be accessed via hidden links.
 In the original Storyspace version, those links become visible with a keystroke combination, as wire-frame boxes around selected text.
 In the modern web version, in addition to the keystroke combination, a "link" button on each page reveals the wire-framed text links.

 With its 147 main narrative passages, 147 Notes, and 60 navigational pages, the novel totals 354 passages, interconnected by 2001 links.

+This work was reinstated by The NEXT Museum as described in Putting the Pig Back Together Again: Dis(re)connection in "Figurski at Findhorn on Acid.

+Genre

 The novel employs or parodies multiple genres, including dramatic dialogue, scientific writing, journalism, dialectically transcribed language (e.g. Scottish youth slang), heroic couplets, haikus, and email.
 Academic language, research culture, and pedagogical rhetoric are especially satirized.